Phillip Adams (writer)

-Adams has been appointed both a member and subsequently an officer of the Order of Australia; and he has received numerous awards including six honorary doctorates from Australian universities; Republican of the Year 2005; the Senior ANZAC Fellowship; the Australian Humanist of the Year, the Golden Lion at Cannes; the Longford Award; a Walkley Award; and the Henry Lawson Australian Arts Award.
-In 1997 the International Astronomical Union named a minor planet orbiting the sun between Mars and Jupiter after him.
+Adams has been appointed a Member and subsequently an Officer, then a Companion of the Order of Australia; and he has received numerous awards including six honorary doctorates from Australian universities; Republican of the Year 2005; the Senior ANZAC Fellowship; the Australian Humanist of the Year, the Gold Lion at Cannes Lions Festival; the Longford Award; a Walkley Award; and the Henry Lawson Australian Arts Award.
+In 1997 the International Astronomical Union named a minor planet orbiting the Sun between Mars and Jupiter after him.
 A National Trust poll elected him one of Australia's 100 national living treasures.